 Game-wise, I’ve gone for a whole lot of games and managed to play most of them.
-I didn’t get a chance to play some games like Foundation, Flotsam, Sea Salt and ScorchBringer but I at least got an interview with the Devs of the first three (I somehow never was able to find a ScorchBringer-Dev at the stand and there were always people playing the game.
+I didn’t get a chance to play games like Foundation, Flotsam, Sea Salt and ScorchBringer but I at least got an interview with the Devs of the first three (I somehow never was able to find a ScorchBringer-Dev at the stand and there were always people playing the game.
 The most I had to wait for a game was about ten minutes, which was quite delightful.
-I know people that have waited 3+ hours to play Borderlands 3, Final Fantasy 7 and some other Tripple-A-titles but I just didn’t feel like waiting there when I just arrived.
+I know people who have waited 3+ hours to play Borderlands 3, Final Fantasy 7 and some other Tripple-A-titles, but I didn’t feel like waiting there when I arrived.

 There were some interesting games that I’m really hyped up for.
 But I guess I’ll report on those in another post as I’m way too tired right now and as my back’s killing me, right now.